Superkilen: Features

-3 tonnes of soil from the Palestinian Territories: inspired by two teenage girls who had never touched their home soil.

 Social impact

 Superkilen has succeeded in joining two residential areas formerly divided by a fence and has reconnected the surrounding areas to the rest of the city.
 Pedestrian and cycling traffic has increased between two major roads and the park encourages people to become more active.
 It provides a stimulating environment, particularly important for children.

 The park acts as a meeting place for residents of Denmark's most ethnically-diverse neighbourhood and attracts visitors from across the city and around the world.
 It has rejuvenated the problematic area and brought together the sixty different nationalities living nearby.
 In addition to the wide range of ethnicities using the park, it attracts a wide range of ages, from small children with their parents to elderly people.

 Although the area has a history of vandalism, this has not been a huge issue in the park.
 Lighting in the area helps create a sense of security for residents.
 Some area residents were initially concerned that it would not be a traditional green park, but are generally pleased with gaining a meeting place and the park's high level of activity, and are proud of their neighbourhood park.
 Adding green space to the neighbourhood has aided water management.